Alin-St/n-body-simulation/README.md

 # N-Body Simulation
 The goal is to simulate the [n-body problem](https://en.wikipedia.org/wiki/N-body_simulation) using parallel programming techniques.

-This repository will contain 3 projects:
+This repository contains 3 projects:
 * **NBodyThreadedSimulation**: Simulates the n-body problem using regular threads.
   - Language: C#
   - IDE: Visual Studio 2022